FluxxCode/ImGui-Markup/doc/objects.md

 ---
 ## Attribute type objects <a name="AttributeTypesObjects"></a>
 ### Description:
 The attribute type objects are used to dynamically create values from the markup language.
 They represent every attribute type that exists in the markup language.
+This is useful to for exampel define colors and their values.
 ### Attributes:
 | Name   | Description |
 | ------ | ----------- |